In our online store you'll find Ephedra sinica seeds

 Known as Ma Huang, ephedra is a member of the family of herbs known as the Ephedracae.
 It has been used in China for more than 5000 years to treat symptoms of asthma and upper respiratory infections.
 Varieties of the herb are also grown in Europe, India, North-America, Australia and Afghanistan.
 American ephedra, native to the dry southwest, was used as tea by the early settlers, and was known as "Mormon tea" and "Squaw tea".
 It has also been used in the treatment of headaches, fevers, colds and hay fever.
 Today, compounds derived from this herb are commonly found in many (over-the-counter) cold and allergy medications.

 Ephedra sinica has been used in traditional Chinese medicine for over 5,000 years (Castleman 1995).
-Related species grow in much other places around the globe, for example, Ephedra antisyphilitica is native to North America, and was introduced by Native Americans to Mormon settlers, who believed that its tea ("Mormon tea") prevented syphilis (Taylor, 1965).
+Related species grow in many other places around the globe, for example, Ephedra antisyphilitica is native to North America and was introduced by Native Americans to Mormon settlers, who believed that its tea ("Mormon tea") prevented syphilis (Taylor, 1965).

 The first written account of Ephedra sinica's use is recorded in the Pen Ts'ao of Shen Nung, a Chinese herbalist.
 This was written in 2800 BC, and lists 366 plant drugs, including Ephedra sinica (Griggs, 1982).
 It is possible that ancient Greeks had knowledge of Ephedra and its medicinal properties.
 An ancient Roman writer named Pliny described a plant called "ephedron" used by the Greeks.